 Noto is great if you have a multi-language website, yet you want to maintain the same font on all site versions.
 This WordPress font supports no less than 30 scripts and it plans to add Unicode to the list as well.

-You can choose between Regular, Bold, Italic, or combination styles.
-Noto is actually derived from Droid, so if you know it and you’ve been using it before, you’ll definitely like this one as well.
+You can choose between Regular, Bold, Italic, or a combination of styles.
+This sans serif font is actually derived from Droid, so if you know it and you’ve been using it before, you’ll definitely like this one as well.

 Roboto is one of the best WordPress fonts for modern websites.
 It is mostly based on abstract geometric shapes and interesting curves.
 It works well both for titles and body content, which makes it versatile and adaptable to different scenarios.

-Around 1,000 websites use Mina according to official data.
+A lot of websites use Mina according to its Google fonts page.
 In fact, the Google API system discovered that this font was displayed no less than 180,000 times during the past few weeks.
 Imagine how happy users are with the readability of this WordPress font.